30-Day Money Back Guarantee

 Food and fermented foods

 Fermented foods like yogurt, kefir, kimchi, and sauerkraut provide live cultures alongside beneficial compounds created during the fermentation process.
-Fiber-rich plants, berries, leafy greens, beans, and whole grains, feed beneficial bacteria naturally and supply diverse nutrients your microbiome uses for optimal function.
+Fiber-rich plants, berries, leafy greens, beans, and whole grains, feed beneficial bacteria naturally and supply diverse nutrients your microbiome uses for normal function.

 Fiber‑only supplements vs 3‑in‑1